zb-coder/CV/README.md

 ## Who I am

-I am Zainab, a British born Somali northener,a nature lover who is into treking and hiking in the peak district and who gets excited about Tech.
+I am Zainab, a British born Somali northener, a nature lover who is into treking and hiking in the peak district and who gets excited about Tech.
 As a 2019 Manchester University graduate in Accounting, I decided to switch to tech and help to create bits of the future before the future leaves my sector unemployed.

 I am hardworking, like a good challenge and want to see how far my capabilities can take me.
 I have genuinely enjoyed studying different coding languages on my own before Makers and especially during the intensive 12 weeks at Makers which really accelerated my learning.